iCliniq Logo

 How Is Dabska Tumor Caused?

-• The cause of the Dabska tumor is yet to be found.
-There were not many cases reported till now; hence, the etiology is still unknown.
-There are no risk factors identified till now.
+• The cause of the Dabska tumor has yet to be found.
+Few cases have been reported, so the etiology is still unknown.
+No risk factors have been identified.

 • Few studies have been conducted recently suggesting that there is lymphatic differentiation.
 It is viewed as intralymphatic neoplasia.
 This tumor is similar to that of retiform hemangioendothelioma.